 Skip to main content

-One of the most common misunderstandings in lower eyelid surgery is the belief that a smoother, flatter under-eye area always looks younger.
+One of the most common misconceptions in lower eyelid surgery is that a smoother, flatter under-eye area automatically appears younger.

 It does not.

-In many failed lower eyelid surgeries, the problem is not what was done—but what was removed.
+In many failed lower eyelid surgeries, the issue is not what was done—but what was removed.

 Aegyo-Sal Is Not Just Fat.

-Aegyo-sal is often misunderstood as excess fat under the eye.
+Aegyo-sal is often misunderstood as excess fat beneath the eye.

 In reality, it is closely related to the orbicularis oculi muscle and the dynamic movement of facial expression.

-This structure plays a critical role in how the eye looks at rest and, more importantly, how it looks when smiling.
+This structure plays a critical role not only in how the eye looks at rest, but also in how it appears when smiling.

-Removing or flattening this area indiscriminately leads to an unnatural and aged appearance.
+Removing or flattening this area indiscriminately often leads to an unnatural and aged appearance.

 Many patients request perfectly symmetrical lower eyelids.